The probability of generating finite and profinite groups: Introduction

-Since $G_{i-1}/G_{i}$ is the unique minimal normal subgroup of $G/G_{i}$, the bound in Theorem~\ref{thm:zeta} will be the first main component of the proof of Theorem~\ref{thm:main}.
-In view of this bound, the second major component of our proof concerns the widths of chief factors of uniserial groups.
-Let $G$ be a uniserial group with chief series $G = G_0 > G_1 > \cdots > G_\ell = 1$ and write $G_{i-1}/G_i = T_i^{n_i}$ where $T_i$ is simple.
-In previous special cases that have been considered, such as iterated wreath products of alternating groups in \cite{Bhattacharjee94}, the sequence $(n_1, n_2, \dots)$ is strictly increasing.
+\paragraph{Widths of chief factors in prescribed chief tails} Returning to \eqref{eq:main}, for each $i \in \{1, \dots, \ell \}$, write $N_{i-1}/N_i = T_i^{n_i}$ where $T_i$ is simple.
+We call $n_i$ the \emph{width} of the chief factor $T_i^{n_i}$.
+In view of the bound in Theorem~\ref{thm:zeta}, the second main aspect of our proof concerns the widths of the chief factors in a prescribed chief tail.
+In the previous special cases that have been considered, such as uniserial groups constructed as iterated wreath products of alternating groups in \cite{Bhattacharjee94}, the sequence $(n_1, n_2, \dots)$ is strictly increasing.
 However, in our general setting, this is not the case, as the following example highlights.
-In this example, we call a chief factor $G_{i-1}/G_i$ \emph{Frattini} if $G_{i-1}/G_i \leq \Frat{G/G_i}$ and \emph{non-Frattini} otherwise.
+In this example, we call a chief factor $N_{i-1}/N_i$ \emph{Frattini} if $N_{i-1}/N_i \leq \Frat{G/N_i}$ and \emph{non-Frattini} otherwise.

 \begin{ex} Let $p$ be an odd prime. \begin{enumerate} \item Let $G = \Aut(\POm_8^+(p))$.
 Since $\Out(\POm_8^+(p)) \cong S_4$ (see \cite[p.~38]{KleidmanLiebeck90} for example), $G$ is uniserial with chief factors